Module rpps.dobject

 Class variables

-var type
+var datavar type

 Methods

-def append(self, data)
+def append(self, data)-

 Expand source code

-class ModData(BitObject): """Data returned from mod.demodulate""" soft = SoftDecision() _data = None @property def hard(self): return self.soft.hard() @property def data(self): if self._data is not None: return self._data return self.soft.bits @data.setter def data(self, value): self._data = value
+class ModData(BitObject): """Data returned from mod.demodulate""" soft = SoftDecision() _data = None @property def hard(self): return self.soft.hard() @property def data(self): if self._data is not None: return self._data return self.soft.bits @data.setter def data(self, value): self._data = valueData returned from mod.demodulate

 Ancestors